AugustinaCodes/AugustinaCodes/README.md

 Hello!
 I'm August from Vilnius, Lithuania 🇱🇹 and I'm a junior front-end developer!

 ## My Journey into Coding
 I began my coding journey in summer 2023 when I decided to make a significant career change.
 Back then I didn't feel satisfied with where I was at that point in my life and I knew that something had to change.
 So I decided to leave my home in London, and move back to Lithuania (talk about major life decisions!).
 I've received a scholarship from Code Academy in Vilnius and started my coding journey in October.
 For the next three months I explored JAVA, Python, PHP, SEO, Front-End and even UX Design.
 But the most exiting path was front-end development.
-So since January 2024, I dvelved deeper and learned all of the exiting aspects of front-end development.
+So since January 2024, I delved deeper and learned all of the exiting aspects of front-end development.

 ## Why I’m Doing Coding
 Coding has opened up a new world for me.
 Here are a few reasons why I am passionate about coding: